Yes. When you attend a deposition, court hearing, arbitration or public meeting, you will generally see one of three types:

 A steno typist “types” on a steno machine in a type of shorthand.
 A computer translates the shorthand into written English.
 The better reporters utilizing this method are able to produce English text stream to an attorney’s computer -- known as realtime.

 A steno masks covers a court reporter’s mouth allowing the reporter to repeat everything the parties are saying into the mask, which is connected to a recording device.
 Alderson’s steno mask reporters can often be seen on CNN during Senate Committee hearings.
 In addition to dictating everything that a speaker is saying, the reporter dictates instructions to the person who will transcribe the audio recording.
 The advent of speech recognition has enabled some steno mask reporters to produce text in realtime for captioning.

 An electronic recorder is a reporter who uses digital equipment, microphones and a sound system to record what is being said at a meeting.
 This method is the best option when a sound system is used and the dimensions of the room make either of the other methods impractical.

 Yes.
-Alderson Online was designed to allow our clients to schedule a reporter, videographer or translator online anytime.
-You can be assured that when you schedule online only those authorized to review the transcript will have access.
+Alderson Online allows our clients to schedule a reporter, videographer or translator online anytime.
+When you schedule online, only those authorized to review the transcript will have access.

 Alderson’s repository is a secure, password-protected database that is accessible 24/7 for review of transcripts, exhibits and errata in a case.
-Some court reporting companies call repositories a depository.
 Alderson Online allows you to schedule a reporter, view all transcripts produced by Alderson for a case, and have access to the deposition calendar.